unicornpkg/unicornpkg.madefor.cc/api-reference/unicorn.core.providers/dev.devbin.md

 grand_parent: API reference
 ---

+**This provider has been deprecated because DevBin is now offline.**

-`dev.devbin` is the identifier for the package provider of [Devbin](https://devbin.dev).
+`dev.devbin` is the identifier for the package provider of DevBin.

-This provider enables sourcing one or more pastes from Devbin.
+This provider enables sourcing one or more pastes from DevBin.

 ### `instdat.filemaps`